Report requirements

 M7 Put indices, names, etc., of variables in subscripts or superscripts.

-M8 Words in equations — e.g., subscripts, superscripts, or words like “and” between different expressions — should be non-italic.
+M8 Words in equations — e.g., subscripts, superscripts, names of functions like “sin” or “cos”, or words like “and” between different expressions — should be non-italic.

-M9 Remove unnecessary space between the equal sign and the variables/constants to maintain proper alignment and formatting.
+M9 Remove unnecessary spaces between the equal sign and the variables/constants to maintain proper alignment and formatting.

-M10 Dots should be centered over variables, not also over subscripts or superscripts.
+M10 Dots and hats should be centered over variables, not also over subscripts or superscripts.

 M11 Variables should be denoted by symbols and not by names that are used in python code.